Jumpstart Lab Curriculum

 • An app/views/common folder is helpful on most projects to hold reusable partials

-• Generally, don’t next partials more than two levels deep: Example:
+• Generally, don’t nest partials more than two levels deep.
+For example:

-• Don’t make _comment_form.html.haml render _comment_form_elements.html.haml, otherwise it gets too difficult to understand the template structure
+• Don’t make _comment_form.html.erb render _comment_form_elements.html.erb, otherwise it gets too difficult to understand the template structure

 Feedback